DanShima/QuizAI/README.md

 - The neural network has three layers: input, hidden and output, with each containing a number of neurons/nodes.
 The number of neurons in each layer must match the number of input and output values wanted.
 The hidden layer aims to transform the inputs into something the output layer can use.
 It manipulates the input values to give the outputs that are likely being selected.

+## TODO's
+- improve accuracy and determin error rate by letting users answer the validation answers as well.
+- move the neural network calculations over to a Node server (brain.js `toFunction()` and `toJSON()`)

 ## Available Scripts
 ### `npm start`